 And that wraps up our feature list!

-The Image Box element is also another good option for this section if you’d like to use your own images instead of icons.
+The Image Box element is another good option for this section if you’d like to use your images instead of icons.

 CREATING THE “ABOUT” SECTION

 If you’re not sure where to start, a good option is an offset two-column design:

-On the left side, let’s put an image by dragging over the Image element (left).
+Let’s put an image on the left side by dragging over the Image element (left).
 Then, we can use the Text Editor element (right) to write some basic about text: